jaylong255/aws-vpc-setup/README.md

 ## Instructions on how to set up infrastructure behind a secure virtual private cloud on Amazon web services.

+### So what good is all this?
+- Protects all of your infrastructure behind a secure network, so it's an added layer of security.
+- Forces all access to your instances to go through a limited number of manageable points.
+- Allows you to interact quickly and more freely on a private network while staying secure.

 *SPECIAL NOTE: There are a couple of notes in this document were I'm unclear on how it actually came together.
 Please read over the notes first to make sure you know what you're geting yourself into.
 Maybe You can help me clear these parts up.*

 I'm going to start with an outline based on my most recent notes.
 Once I've documented the overall process, I'll take some time and go back and flesh it out with more detail.
 A lot of this comes directly from the AWS docs.